Single Doctoral-Level Psychology Courses

 PSY 87524 Cognition, Emotion and Motivation

-This course focuses on the study of motivation, needs, cognitions and emotions that underlie thought and behavior.
-We will explore theories representative of biological, behavioral, cognitive, psychological and sociocultural perspectives.
-The course will also look at the historical background of motivation and emotion research as well as a number of current applied motivational approaches.Learning Outcomes:
+This course focuses on the motivation, needs, cognitions, and emotions that underlie thought and behavior.
+It explores theories representative of biological, behavioral, cognitive, psychological, and sociocultural perspectives.
+The course also examines the historical backgrounds of motivation and emotion research, as well as other current applied motivational approaches.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor

 - Integrate course concepts through the use of the Taylor Study Method

 - Correlate the relationship of cognition, emotion and motivation

 - Appraise critical research findings of contemporary studies

 - Analyze the brain and empirical evidence of human behavior